saschask/galen-prototype/README.md

 ### Test report

-Every time a Galen Framework test has been executed, a `report.html` can be found inside of `reports/galenframework/htmlreport/` with very detailed informations, screenshots and error/warning messages.
+Every time a Galen Framework test has been executed, a `report.html` can be found inside of `reports/galenframework/htmlreport/` with very detailed information, screenshots and error/warning messages.